blockchain99/customer-segments/README.md

 First explored the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
 Afterwards, preprocessed the data by scaling each product category and then identified (and removed) unwanted outliers.
 With the good, clean customer spending data, I applied PCA transformations to the data and implemented clustering algorithms to segment the transformed customer data.
 Finally, I compared the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.

-In this project, I explained in the report (customer_segments_YOONSUPARK.ipynb, customer_segments_YOONSUPARK.html) :
+In this project, I explained the following key techniques of unsupervised learning in the reports (customer_segments_YOONSUPARK.ipynb, customer_segments_YOONSUPARK.html) :

 ####How to apply preprocessing techniques such as feature scaling and outlier detection.
 ####How to interpret data points that have been scaled, transformed, or reduced from PCA.